chiachang100/quick-python-course/README.md

-# QuickPythonCourse
-This course is based on Naomi Ceder’s "The Quick Python Book 3rd Edition by Naomi Ceder" book.

-# Course Title: Quick Python Course
+# Course Title: The Quick Python Course

 ## Date and Place
 This is an eight week course on Monday from 6:00 PM - 8:00PM and the exact dates and place of the next course will be announced later.
 Stay tuned!